Mullayam/node-mail-server/README.md

 #### Clone the Repository

-Use Any Package Manager, I'm just using `bun.sh`
+Use Any Package Manager, I'm just using bun, to install check out `bun.sh`

 1. Install Dependencies First (Recommended) `bun install`